 A joint partnership initiative between Screen Producers Australia and Screen Australia, the Screen Internship gave Ones To Watch participants the exclusive opportunity to apply for $20,000 to work with a host company from any country, including Australia, and for any screen content type.

-In 2017, the Screen Queensland Indigenous Program Partner initiative returns to nurture and encourage emerging indigenous producers by providing real opportunities for career development and further business opportunities.
-Three indigenous producers were selected from Queensland as 2017 Ones To Watch.
+In 2017, the Screen Queensland Indigenous Program Partner initiative returned to nurture and encourage emerging indigenous producers by providing real opportunities for career development and further business opportunities.